jmeile/JMMidiBassPedalController/README.md

     Computer Keyboard".
   - Check: "Enable Mouse Input"
   - Set whatever you want under: "Enable Touch Screen Input"
+- On the main interface, set this parameters:
+  - Channel: 1
+  - Base Octave: 3
+  - Transpose: 0
+  - Velocity: set whatever you want

+  With those parameters, the first key on that keyboard will be 36 = C1.
+The keyboard map file with have the following equivalences: Q = C1, W = C#1, E = D1, and so on.
+Open the map file: Virtual_Keyboard_Map.xml and see the equivalences.
+Basically I'm only using the letters from Q to P (excluding Z and Y) and from A to K.

   You may change other settings to fit your needs.